7budi/CY-SEC/FIRST.md

 -Is a tool not only for enumerating it can be used for scanning and even privilege escalation.
 ***NOTE:*** One should know how to gather information very well that will make exploiting easier.
 -Searchsploit is a tool used to find manual for exploiting offline in terminal.
+-Shell means having access to a machine.
+-Reverse shell means a victim connect to us.